dladams/dunerun/build_convention.md

 After installation, the source and build areas can be removed or altered without affecting this run time behavior.

-The build is controlled by the following env variables as described below:
+The build is controlled by the DUNE build env variables in this table:

 | Flag |   Variable |              [Default] |
 |-----|---|---|